projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI transfer operation allows the AP to request the SPI master to perform an SPI transaction.
-The operation consists of a set of one or more gb_spi_transfer descriptor to be performed by the SPI master.
-The transfer operation request will include data for each gb_spi_transfer descriptor involving a write operation.
-The data will be concatenated (without padding) and will be be sent immediately after the set of gb_spi_transfer descriptors.
+The Greybus SPI transfer operation allows the AP to request the SPI master to perform a SPI transaction.
+The operation consists of a set of one or more gb_spi_transfer descriptors to be performed by the SPI master.
+The transfer operation request includes data for each gb_spi_transfer descriptor involving a write operation.
+The data shall be concatenated without padding, and shall be sent immediately following the gb_spi_transfer descriptors.
-The transfer operation response will include data for each gb_spi_transfer descriptor involving a read operation, with all read data transferred contiguously.
+The transfer operation response includes data for each gb_spi_transfer descriptor involving a read operation, with all read data transferred contiguously.

 Greybus SPI Transfer Request
 """"""""""""""""""""""""""""

-The Greybus SPI transfer request contains slave's chip select pin, slave's mode, message descriptors count, an array of message descriptors, and a block of zero or more bytes of data to be written.
+The Greybus SPI transfer request contains the slave's chip select pin, its mode, a count of message descriptors, an array of message descriptors, and a block of zero or more bytes of data to be written.

 **Greybus SPI gb_spi_transfer descriptor**